-Berks County areas veterans have options available to them to protect their assets.
+Berks County area veterans have options available to them to protect their assets.
 One is an Asset and Protection Trust.
-An Asset Protection Trust (“APT”) is an Intentionally Defective Grantor Trust.
-An Intentionally Defective Grantor Trust is a trust that treats the assets in the trust differently for income tax purposes than for estate tax and gift tax purposes.
+An Asset Protection Trust (APT) is an Intentionally Defective Grantor Trust.
+An Intentionally Defective Grantor Trust is a trust that treats the assets in the trust differently for income tax purposes from those for estate tax and gift tax purposes.
 The veteran will be the grantor, but not a beneficiary.
-The trust utilizes Internal Revenue Code § 671-677 which afford differential tax treatment for income tax purposes.
+The trust utilizes Internal Revenue Code § 671-677 which affords differential tax treatment for income tax purposes.

-If you would like to learn more about protecting your assets then call our office at 610-378-5140 to set up a consultation.
+If you would like to learn more about protecting your assets, call our office at 610-378-5140 to set up a consultation.
 Note: The $300 consultation fee will be refunded if you retain us to perform services.